MuffinTrap/mtek-gdl/README.md

 * Select File > Open... and select the file **boot.dol**

-## How to compile and install tools to make Windows executables
+## How to compile and install tools to make Windows executables using MSYS2
 ### Development environment and libraries
 1. Install [MSYS2](https://www.msys2.org/) (This is a different version from the one that comes with DevkitPro) [Detailed instructions for install](https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/)
 2. Launch the UCRT64 variant and update the packages as explained in the Detailed instructions above.